A range of small figures made by H.C.Ford of London.

 Aesthetically-speaking,the pick of the bunch are probably the ones where they've used the most artistic license.

-The Dr.Mopp makeover is particulary odd though,because he was already Camberwick's snappiest dresser without it.
+Which is odd,because he was already Camberwick's snappiest dresser.

 But maybe they were having technical difficulties reproducing the purple and orange.